OctopusDeploy/docs/docs/api-and-integration/octopus.client.md

 ```

-If you don't want to provide an API key for authentication, you can leave it out and authenticate with theÂ `SignIn()`Â method instead:
+If you don't want to provide an API key for authentication, you can leave it out and authenticate with the `SignIn()` method instead:

 ```c#
 await client.Repository.Users.SignIn(new LoginCommand { Username = "me", Password = "secret" });